3liz/presentations/docs/2022-08_FOSS4G_Advanced_QGIS_forms_into_the_web_with_Lizmap.md

 <!-- (35s) Let's say we create a form for a crowdsourcing campaign but also for logged in users in Lizmap (like people in our organization).
 This form have many fields but many of them are not mandatory so we don't want to show them all because when forms seem too long to fill, some users might give up and close it.
-To avoid that here we create a boolean field called `has_details`, with `Add details` as an Alias to have a more understandable title for this field which is defined as a `Checkbox`... -->
+To avoid that here we create a boolean field called `has_details`, with `Add details` as an Alias to have a more understandable title and define it as a `Checkbox`... -->

 ---